bitsalad/salad-spinner/README.md

 ## Salad Spinner

-Salad Spinner makes it very easy to add Instagram feeds to your website.
+SaladSpinner makes it very easy to add Instagram feeds to your website.
 SaladSpinner your feeds to be authenticated with BitSalad.co, first.

 ## Installation
 Download the script and include it in your HTML: